VTV Awards

 The VTV Awards (Ấn tượng VTV) is an awards ceremony presented by Vietnam Television (VTV) to honour the most notable television productions aired on its network.
-It was launched in 2014 and is usually held in early September each year until 2021, when the date was moved to January 1 the following year.
+It was launched in 2014 and is usually held in early September each year until 2021, when the date was moved to 1 January the following year.
+From 2026, through its official Facebook fanpage, the producers announced the temporary suspension of the show's next awards ceremony due to a lack of explanation.

 Rules

 The VTV Awards comprises two rounds: